 - Add milk and stir until well mixed, then add the eggs, yolk and vanilla and continue mixing until blended.
 Add the butter a chunk or two at a time and continue mixing, scraping down sides of bowl with a scraper.

 - Scrape the dough into a bowl that has been greased very well with oil and roll the dough around so that it’s slick.
 Cover with plastic wrap and let rise in a warm place until doubled in bulk (about 40 minutes to an hour with the fast rising yeast).
 You should have 2 pounds 3 oz (35 oz) of dough.
+It should be a slick and oily dough.
+While the dough is rising, you may want to go ahead and get your egg yolk/milk mixture ready and prep your chocolate filling ingredients.

 - Preheat oven to 350 degrees F. Brush tops with remaining egg wash and sprinkle with sparkling sugar if desired.
 Bake for about 40-45 minutes or until a thermometer inserted reads 205 degrees F.